cnidyllic/cse15l-lab-reports/lab1.md

 ![Image](ls_directory.png)

-The working directory was `/home/lecture1/`.
+The working directory was `/home` because there was no change in directory.
 The outputs were `messages`, `Hello.java`, and `README` which are the files within the `lecture1` folder.
 Therefore, there was an output and it was not an error.

 3) `ls lecture1/messages/en-us.txt`

 ![Image](ls_file.png)

-The working directory is `/home/lecture1/en-us.txt` itself.
+The working directory is again, `/home`.
 The output is the file path.
 While not an error, the output is such because there is nothing below the file.

 ## `cat` command
 1) `cat`